Dispersion for the wave and Schr\"odinger equations outside a ball and counterexamples: Proof of Theorem for the wave equation

-Let $\Theta$ be a compact obstacle in $\mathbb{R}^3$ with smooth boundary of class $C^2$ and let $\Omega=\mathbb{R}^3\setminus \Theta$.
-Let $\Delta_D$ be the Laplace operator on $\Omega$ with Dirichlet boundary conditions.
-We recall some basic properties of solutions to the Helmholtz equation in $\Omega$ with positive wave number $\tau>0$ (see \cite[Chapter 3]{ColKre83}).
+\end{lemma} Before the proof of the Lemma \ref{lemwaveSF} we recall some basic properties of solutions to the Helmholtz equation in $\Omega$ with positive wave number $\tau>0$ (see \cite[Chapter 3]{ColKre83}).
 The Helmholtz equation reads as follows

 satisfying the Sommerfeld radiation condition

 uniformly for all directions $Q/|Q|$.
 The solution $R(.,\tau)$ to \eqref{resolvantegen} has the following form